covcom/304CEM/labs/20 Docker Containers/README.md

 We want our API to be visible on the standard http port 80 but the script `index.js` runs it on port 8080.
 The ports entry maps external port 80 to internal port 8080.

 The final instruction is very important.
-Our server saves json files to its home directory `/home`.
+Our server saves json files to a data directory under its home directory `/home/data`.
 Every time we rebuild the container we would lose all this data.
 The **volumes** section maps a directory on the host to a directory in the container.
 In this case the data will be saved in the host directory `/home/docker`.

 ### 4.3 Building the Container